-Erez studies the effects of how positive moods and positive personality influence individuals through processes, motivation and work behaviors.
-He also investigates how negative work behaviors such as rudeness and disrespect affect individuals’ performance and cognition.
+Amir Erez is the W.A.
+McGriff, III professor in the Warrington College of Business.
+He studies the effects of how positive moods and personality influence individuals through processes, motivation and work behaviors.
+Amir also investigates how negative work behaviors such as rudeness and disrespect affect individuals’ performance and cognition.

 Negative Work Behaviors